dingherself/dingherself.github.io/teaching/syllabus-language.md

 # Some Syllabus Language That Might Be Useful

 *Please feel free to incorporate the following statements in your syllabus.
 I had so much to learn from, among others, [Lauren Alpert’s global ethics syllabus](https://laurenralpert.files.wordpress.com/2020/03/phi-1700s20-syllabus-1.pdf), [Alison Reiheld’s feminist theory syllabus](https://www.apaonline.org/resource/resmgr/inclusiveness_syllabi/Feminist_Theory_Reiheld.pdf), [Amy Shuster’s political and social philosophy syllabus](https://philosophy.osu.edu/sites/philosophy.osu.edu/files/2400%20Shuster%20syllabus%20Autumn%202015%20for%20dept%20website.pdf), and so many of the syllabi shared by graduate students in the UA philosophy department.
 If you have any feedback or suggestions for improvement, I’d love to know!
-(Last updated: December 2021)*
+(Last updated: May 2022)*

 ## Table of Contents